tmedwards/sugarcube-2/docs/core/macros.md

 <span id="macros-macro-toggleclass"></span>
 ### `<<toggleclass selector classNames>>`

-Toggles classes on the selected element(s)—i.e. adding them if they don't exist, removing them if they do.
+Toggles classes on the selected element(s)—i.e., adding them if they don't exist, removing them if they do.

 **SEE:** [DOM macro warning](#macros-dom).